What is the Full-Form of CIMA?

-Full-form of CIMA is Chartered Institute of Management Accountants.
-It is a professional body based out of UK and spanned across 170 countries or more and provides a course in the management field and provide a degree of CIMA to the candidates fulfilling the stated conditions of the course
+The full-form of CIMA is Chartered Institute of Management Accountants.
+It is a professional body based in the UK and spanned across 170 countries or more.
+It provides a course in the management field and provides a degree of CIMA to the candidates fulfilling the stated conditions of the program.

-- It has been established in the year 1919 as a Cost and Works Accountants by a few legal professionals for catering to the changing needs in the finance, accounting, and management domain.
+- It was established as a Cost and Works Accountant in 1919 by a few legal professionals to cater to the changing finance, accounting, and management domains’ changing needs.

-- In 1975, it received a Royal Charter and a status of management accounting as a branch of the accounting profession for providing a qualification in careers for Business and Finance.
-It has more than 2,18,000 members across 177 countries and is considered the largest professional body of management across the globe.
+- In 1975, it received a Royal Charter and management accounting status as a branch of the accounting profession to qualify for business and finance careers.
+It has more than 2,18,000 members across 177 countries and is considered the largest professional management body globally.

-- It is also a member of the International Federation of Accountants, which is considered a global organization in the accountancy profession.
-It was founded in 1977 and had more than 175 members in 130 countries with greater than 3 million candidates worldwide.
+- It is also a member of the International Federation of Accountants, considered a global organization in the accountancy profession.
+It was founded in 1977 and consisted of more than 175 members in 130 countries with over 3 million candidates worldwide.

-These Exams follow a typical UK based approach that is quite different from the structure followed by US institutions such as CPA.
-CMA etc. To take up the CIMA exam, a relevant master’s degree, an equivalent degree, or a Certificate in Business Accounting form CIMA is required.
-The syllabus of the Chartered Institute of Management Accountants is divided into three pillars and three parts.
-It includes objectives and case study based questions.
-Out of total exams, there are nine objective exams and three case study based exams.
-In the Chartered Institute of Management Accountants, one level needs to clear to move to the next level.
+These exams follow a typical UK-based approach different from US institutions such as CPA.
+CMA etc. A relevant master’s degree, an equivalent degree, or a certificate in business accounting from CIMA is required to opt for the CIMA exam.
+The Chartered Institute of Management Accountants syllabus is divided into three pillars and three parts.
+It includes objectives and case study-based questions.
+Out of total exams, there are nine objective exams and three case study-based exams.
+In the Chartered Institute of Management Accountants, one level needs to be clear to move to the next level.

-All levels cumulatively require 9 objectives and three case study based exams to clear the course.
+All levels cumulatively require nine objectives and three case study-based exams to clear the course.

-- Management Level: management level comprises of project and relationship management, advanced management accounting, and advanced financial reporting.
-This level prepares the candidate for a managerial or sub managerial level.
-At this level, the candidate learns about preparing a group account, pricing, and product decisions, etc.
+- Management Level: The management level comprises project and relationship management, advanced management accounting, and advanced financial reporting.
+This level prepares the candidate for a managerial or sub-managerial level.
+For example, the candidate learns about organizing a group account, pricing, product decisions, etc.

 - Strategic Level: At the strategic level, there are three divisions; Strategic management, risk management, and financial strategy.
-Here the candidate learns about creating financial strategies, strategic relationships and prepare for the role of senior management.
+Here, the candidate creates a financial plan with strategic relationships and prepares for senior management.

 CIMA vs. ACCA

-- Both the courses CIMA and ACCA are facilitated by professional bodies in the UK and provide a job opportunity of similar strata.
-The major difference lies in the field of specialization, whereas ACCA is more focused on Accounting and Auditing, CIMA approaches Management more vigorously.
+- Both CIMA and ACCA courses are facilitated by professional bodies in the UK and provide job opportunities of similar strata.
+The major difference lies in specialization.
+Whereas ACCAACCAThe Association of Chartered Certified Accountants is a competent and leading global accounting body.
+This qualification gives you recognition as an employee who can help in all aspects of a business. is more focused on accounting and auditing, CIMA approaches management more vigorously.

-- It has a tie-up with CPA (America), and a Chartered Institute of Management Accountants qualified candidate gets a complimentary degree, CGMA from the CPA Institute, too, along with getting the CIMA qualification.
-These degrees surely increase the weightage of the Resume and pushes the candidate one notch higher.
+- It has a collaboration with CPA (America).
+A Chartered Institute of Management Accountants qualified candidate achieves a complementary degree, CGMA from the CPA Institute, and the CIMA qualification.
+These degrees surely increase the weightage of the resume and advance the candidate one notch higher.

-- Chartered Institute of Management Accountants fraternity boasts of more than 1,72,000 members in 160 countries and collaboration with 4500 companies for job prospects of qualified students.
+- The Chartered Institute of Management Accountants fraternity boasts more than 1,72,000 members in 160 countries and collaboration with 4500 companies for job prospects for qualified students.
 These credentials surely help the student to land a lucrative job.

-- It allows the flexible schedule to its students, which could be finished by them at their own pace, and the course could be finished by the student with ease.
+- It allows a flexible schedule for its students to finish at their own pace, and the student can complete the course with ease.

-- It is very cost-effective in comparison to the other courses available in the market.
-It charges only GBP 5302 for a full course spanning over three years.
+- It is very cost-effective compared to the other courses available in the market.
+It charges only GBP 5302 for a full period spanning over three years.

-- The qualified CIMA candidate also gets preferential benefits in immigration to Australia and Canada, as CIMA has tie-ups with professional bodies such as CPA Australia and CMA Canada.
+- The qualified CIMA candidate also gets preferential benefits in immigration to Australia and Canada, as CIMA has collaborated with professional bodies such as CPA Australia and CMA Canada.

-- Chartered Institute of Management Accountants course Is well recognized in most of the companies across the globe, and some prominent ones are Ford, Siemens, Barclays, Sony, Deloitte, Xerox, Procter and Gamble, Unilever, Accenture, Cap Gemini, PWC, HSBC, Nestle, Coca Cola, American Express, etc.
+- The Chartered Institute of Management Accountants course is well recognized in most companies across the globe.
+Some prominent companies are Ford, Siemens, Barclays, Sony, Deloitte, Xerox, Procter and Gamble, Unilever, Accenture, Cap Gemini, PWC, HSBC, Nestle, Coca Cola, American Express, etc.

-Overall, this is a course designed for individuals to excel, educate, and make a mark in the field of management studies.
-Apart from global recognition, and well-established tie-ups with various educational organizations across the globe, it also provides a strong network of alumnus chairing the top management roles in top companies of the world.
+Overall, this course is designed to excel, educate, and make a mark in management studies.
+Apart from global recognition, and well-established tie-ups with various educational organizations across the globe, it also provides a strong network of alumni chairing the top management roles in leading companies of the world.

-This has been a guide to the What is the Full Form of CIMA, i.e. (Chartered Institute of Management Accountants) and its definition.
-Here we discuss the history of CIMA, structure, and qualification along with exam details and importance.
-You may refer to the following articles to learn more about finance –
+This article has been a guide to the full form of CIMA, i.e. (Chartered Institute of Management Accountants) and its definition.
+Here, we have discussed the history of CIMA, structure, qualification, and exam details.
+You may refer to the following articles to learn more about finance: –